On weight distributions of perfect colorings and completely regular codes: Perfect colorings and completely regular sets

-Let $G=(V=\{0,\ldots,N-1\},E)$ be a graph; let $ f$ be a function (``coloring'') on $V$ that possesses exactly $k$ different values $e_0$, \ldots, $e_{k-1}$ (``colors'').
-The function $ f$ is called a \emph{perfect coloring} with parameter matrix $S=(S_{ij})_{i,j=1}^k$, or \emph{$S$-perfect coloring}, iff for any $i,j$ from $0$ to $k-1$ any vertex of color $e_i$ has exactly $S_{ij}$ neighbors of color $e_j$.
-(The corresponding partition of $V$ into $k$ parts is known as an \emph{equitable partition}.
-In another terminology, see e.g. \cite{CDS}, $f$ is called an \emph{$S$-feasible coloration} and $S$ is called a \emph{front divisor} of $G$.)
+Let $G=(V=\{0,\ldots,N-1\},E)$ be a graph; let $ f$ be a function (``coloring'') on $V$ that possesses exactly ${\nu}$ different values $e_0$, \ldots, $e_{{\nu}-1}$ (``colors'').
+The function $ f$ is called a \emph{perfect coloring} with parameter matrix $S=(S_{ij})_{i,j=0}^{\nu-1}$, or \emph{$S$-perfect coloring}, if for any $i,j$ from $0$ to ${\nu}-1$ any vertex of color $e_i$ has exactly $S_{ij}$ neighbors of color $e_j$.
+(The corresponding partition of $V$ into ${\nu}$ parts is known as an \emph{equitable partition}.
+In another terminology, see, for example, \cite{CDS}, $f$ is called an \emph{$S$-feasible coloration} and $S$ is called a \emph{front divisor} of $G$.)

-In what follows we assume that $e_i$ is the tuple with $1$ in the $i$th position and $0$s in the others (the length of the tuple may vary depending on the context; in the considered case it is $k$).
+In what follows, we assume that $e_i$ is the tuple with $1$ in the $i$th position and $0$s in the others (the length of the tuple may vary depending on the context; in the considered case it is ${\nu}$).
 Denote by $A$ the adjacency matrix of $G$.
-Then it is easy to see \cite[Lemma 9.3.1]{GoRo} that $ f$ is an $S$-perfect coloring if and only if
+Then it is easy to see \cite[Lemma~5.2.1]{Godsil93} that $ f$ is an $S$-perfect coloring if and only if

-where the function $f$ is represented by its value array; i.e., the $i$th row of the $|V|\times k$ matrix $f$ is $f(i)$.
-If the equation (\ref{eq:Af=fS}) holds for some matrices $A$, $S$, and $f$ (of size $N\times N$, $k \times k$, and $N \times k$ respectively) over $R$, then we will say that $f$ is an \emph{$S$-perfect structure} (or a perfect structure with parameters $S$) over $A$ \cite{Avg:lect}.
+where the function $f$ is represented by its value array; that is, the $i$th row of the $|V|\times {\nu}$ matrix $f$ is $f(i)$.
+If the equation (\ref{eq:Af=fS}) holds for some matrices $A$, $S$, and $f$ (of size $N\times N$, ${\nu} \times {\nu}$, and $N \times {\nu}$ respectively) over $I R$, then we will say that $f$ is an \emph{$S$-perfect structure} (or a perfect structure with parameters $S$) over $A$ \cite{Avg:lect}.

-So, in this context the concept of perfect structure is a continuous generalization of the concept of perfect coloring.
-Conversely, a perfect coloring (equitable partition) is equivalent to a perfect structure over the graph (i.e., over its adjacency matrix) with the rows from $e_0$, \ldots, $e_{k-1}$.
+So, in this context, the concept of perfect structure is a continuous generalization of the concept of perfect coloring.
+Conversely, a perfect coloring (equitable partition) is equivalent to a perfect structure over the graph (i.e., over its adjacency matrix) with the rows from $e_0$, \ldots, $e_{{\nu}-1}$.